 Climbing to the pinnacle of the world is not that easy and simple.
 Similarly, it is not short as well.
 Likewise, the average Expedition lasts for almost two months.
 So, you should be completely ready for the expedition.
 Most importantly, you should have all the essentials with you for the trip.
 Most importantly, this Everest expedition will be your lifelong experience.
 So, make sure you fully enjoy the environment and surroundings of the place.

-- Experience magnificent view of Himalayas
+- Experience a magnificent view of the Himalayas

 - Get a scenic flight to Lukla